lawrencembise/RafikiChat/README.md

 ## Getting Started

-Follow these instructions to set up and run Mazungumzo on your local machine.
+Follow these instructions to set up and run RafikiChat on your local machine.

 ### Prerequisites

-- Node.js
+- Go (version 1.16 or later)
 - MongoDB or any preferred database
 - Telegram API credentials
 - Meta (Facebook, Instagram, WhatsApp) API credentials